collibra/jquery.hotkeys/README.md

 ## jQuery Compatibility

-Works with jQuery 1.4.2 and newer.
+Works with jQuery 1.4.2 and newer, even with the jQuery 1.6.2 (a little bit different from the 1.4.x series).

 It known to be working with all the major browsers on all available platforms (Win/Mac/Linux)